What should you know before buying stock in Advanced Micro Devices Inc. (AMD)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -8.72% loss in the last 1 month and extending the period to 3 months gives it a -15.98%, and is -3.94% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.89% over the week and 3.73% over the month.
+The stock witnessed a 0.28% gain in the last 1 month and extending the period to 3 months gives it a -12.14%, and is 6.39% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.72% over the week and 3.59% over the month.

 Advanced Micro Devices Inc. (AMD) Analyst Forecasts